 The information age — and, as a result, the information economy — calls for a set of skills so specific, we've never seen education of this form at any point in history.
 For those in career tracks that have been around for decades, economic stagflation is a harsh reality.
 Even more harsh — depending on zip code — folks are earning less than their parents did, though output of productivity continues to increase.

 As Chief Business Officer of Bloom, Matt is acutely aware of the realization that these prospective learners are coming to when they choose to change career paths to the high-earning, fast-growing track from more traditional roles.

 “It's entirely antithetical to the concept of the American dream or the promise of a Western capitalist liberal society where essentially things are supposed to keep getting better for people.
 That's the promise.
 And that has fallen apart right now.”

 “You've got an American median income of about $30-40k.
-You've got about 22 million people in post-secondary education trying to improve that, and many of those we're seeing are getting incredibly burdened by it and actually getting financially much worse off for that experience.”
+You've got about 22 million people in post-secondary education trying to improve that, and many of those we're seeing are getting incredibly burdened by the cost of it and actually getting financially much worse off for that experience.”